smhurwitz/Transgender-Artists/README.md

 as well as individual artist profiles I know or that others have shared with me.
 The text file 'artist_urls.txt' is the result of performing method (1) on 'artist_lists.txt'.
 The text file 'output.py' gives a succint summary of the information gathered from the internet.

+Note that in order to run the Spotify interface, you will need to create a '.env' file with the format

+  CLIENT_ID = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"
+  CLIENT_SECRET = "XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX"

+where the CLIENT_ID and CLIENT_SECRET are obtained from creating an account with the Spotify API.